 Everybody should have a net worth target to shoot for by age, work experience, and income.
-Targets will help you stick to your financial plan and motivate you to do more if you’re falling behind.
-I’ve updated my net worth target chart for 2016 and I’d like to discuss the premise behind the numbers.
+Net worth targets will help you stick to your financial plan and motivate you to do more.
+With net worth targets, you will likely build way more wealth than if you had zero net worth targets.

 - Take action rather than complain about an unfair system